PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-18 05:45:12
+Last updated: 2024-04-18 05:45:47
-Random Quote: Fear cuts deeper than swords.  -  Syrio Forel
+Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell